Brandon-Rozek/website/content/blog/10-years.md

 I thought it would be nice to look back over the last ten years, and talk about my favorite blog posts of each year.
 What I've come to realize in this exercise is that I really came a long way.
 I mean, it's not that hard to beat my first blog post where I just scanned a sheet of paper!

-*Disclaimer:* Posts before mid-2019 were on Wordpress, and let's just say that the migration to Hugo hasn't been perfect...
+*Disclaimer:* Posts before mid-2019 were on WordPress, and let's just say that the migration to Hugo hasn't been perfect...

 ## 2015